gurulhc/gurulhc/README.md

-Don't worry about me 😉, Let's talk about ✨Muna Wallet✨, a mobile app I'm currently building with my team.
+Let's talk about ✨Muna Wallet✨, a mobile app I'm currently building with my team.

 ### Muna Wallet is here 👋